vmware-archive/cf-gemfire-connector-examples/README.md

 - Spring boot application using spring cloud connectors with custom GemFire client configuration

 Following are the common steps for all examples to create a GemFire Service and create a Region:
-- create a GemFire service instance named "MyService" `cf create-service p-gemfire GemFireServicePlan1 MyService`
+- create a GemFire service instance named "service0" `cf create-service p-gemfire GemFireServicePlan1 service0`
 - install the gemfire plugin for the `cf` command
 - create a region named "test"
   - connect `gfsh` to the service instance
-    `cf show-gfsh MyService` will print the command to run in gfsh to connect to the cluster (install GemFire cf plugin from [Pivotal Network](http://network.pivotal.io)
+    `cf show-gfsh service0` will print the command to run in gfsh to connect to the cluster (install GemFire cf plugin from [Pivotal Network](http://network.pivotal.io)
   - `gfsh>create region --name=test --type=PARTITION` will create a region named "test"

 Clone this repo, then build all examples with: